Healthy Ageing

 Assessment: Product/ report/ presentation

-ALL modules are 5 credits and run for a period of 10 weeks.
+All modules are 5 credits and run for a period of 10 weeks.
 The module Global Health is also offered as a single “stand alone” module.

 Before you can start